LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/variables.rst

     let day = "Thursday";
     console.log(day);

     day = "Friday";
     console.log(day);

     day = 21;
     console.log(day);

-A great deal of programming is about having the computer remember things.
+A great deal of programming involves asking the computer remember things.
 For example, we might want to keep track of the number of missed calls on your phone.
 Each time another call is missed, we can arrange to update a variable so that it will always reflect the correct total of missed calls.

 .. note:: We only use ``let`` when *declaring* a variable, that is, when we create it.
-We do not use ``let`` when reassigning the variable to a different value.
+We do NOT use ``let`` when reassigning the variable to a different value.
 In fact, doing so will result in an error.

 Check Your Understanding
 ------------------------